 - File a motion for temporary orders if you need the court to order something right away (like child support).
 File the motion when you file the complaint and Affidavit of Indigency.
 Ask the clerk for a date for a hearing on your motion.
 Write the date on the motion form.
 There's a place on the form where you do that.
 You can also file it later if you need to.

 - Wait for the sheriff or constable to return the summons and "Proof of Service" to you.
-After the sheriff or constable serves the papers, he or she will return the original summons to you.
+After the sheriff or constable serves the papers, they will return the original summons to you.
 On the summons, the sheriff or constable fills out, signs, and dates the section called "Proof of Service".
 Be sure to tell the deputy sheriff or constable to send the summons with the "proof of service" back to you.

 - Make a "return of service".
 Return the signed original Domestic Relations Summons to the court.
 This is called making "return of service."
 Remember to make a copy of the signed original summons for your records.